 - A student may challenge a course through Credit by Examination only once.

-- The fee for CBE is 66 percent of current tuition per credit hour.
+- The fee for CBE is a flat fee of $50.00.
 This non-refundable fee will be billed once the grade has been submitted, regardless of the results of the examination.

 - International students on F-1 visas must be currently enrolled as full-time students at Lane to qualify for Credit by Exam.